Theme

 Why it is included here

-Gemma 4 Browser Extension is included because its repository materials show on-device model inference meeting browser automation and agent-style interaction, making it useful for readers comparing local browser-agent patterns.
+The original Gemma 4 Browser Extension materials give readers a starting point for on-device model inference meeting browser automation and agent-style interaction.

 Source links